 Are drains annoying?

-Yes they are annoying for a week, but, well worth it for preventing a considerable inconvenience of a fluid collection and a delay in recovery.
+Yes, they can be annoying for a week, but well worth it for preventing a considerable inconvenience of a fluid collection and a delay in recovery.
 Remember that they are removed after 7 days.

 Do they cause extra scarring?